ithihasmadala/Cowin-keep-alive/README.md

 Requirements:

 1. Make sure you have one of the latest versions of [Python](https://www.python.org/downloads/) installed
-2. Install selenium: `pip install selenium'
+2. Install selenium: `pip install selenium`